molszanski/iti/snow-splash/README.md

 ### Containers

 Containers are an important unit.
 If you replace them, users will be notified.
-In react it happens automatically
+In React it happens automatically

 ## API documentation JS / TS